 Here, let’s get more insights on RBI Grade B by the 2016 AIR 1 Hardik Mehta himself:

 Before I provide the details on how I went about my preparation, here is some information about my background before joining the RBI – I have done my MBA (Banking Management) from Symbiosis School of Banking & Finance, Pune.
-I was the topper of Management Aptitude Test (MAT) conducted by AIMA.
-Apart from this, I have also cleared UGC-NET (Management) in my first attempt, pursued CAIIB (Treasury Management, 1st Class), and scored over 90% in various NCFM Certifications pertaining to Capital Markets, Options, Commodity Markets, Banking, etc.
+I was the topper of the Management Aptitude Test (MAT) conducted by AIMA.
+Apart from this, I have also cleared UGC-NET (Management) in my first attempt, pursued CAIIB (Treasury Management, 1st Class), and scored over 90% in various NCFM Certifications on Capital Markets, Options, Commodity Markets, Banking, etc.

 My Strategy for RBI Grade B 2016 Phase 1

 I attempted 70 questions of GK in flat 10 minutes.
 25 questions in English took another 10 minutes.
 The remaining time was used to shuttle between the Quant & Reasoning sections.
 For Phase 1, I was dependent solely on Oliveboard’s Mock Tests.
 I found the level of tests very difficult and hence every time there was a lot of learning and scope for improvement.
 For GK, I used to read newspapers like The Telegraph(Calcutta), Economic Times, Mint Business Newspaper, etc.

 The maximum time of your preparation should be dedicated to the General Awareness topic and you should try to maximize your score here because it covers a major portion of the Phase 1 exam.
 Your next focus should be on the English section.
 The remaining time should be dedicated to Quant and Reasoning.
 If you attempt 20-25 standard mock tests, you will be able to clear this part of the exam.